EHRI/docs/docs/administration/institution-data.rst

 * Tolerant: allows individual files in a batch to have validation errors without the whole batch failing.
 * Commit: actually commits the changes to the database.
 If left unchecked (the default) the ingest is effectively a dry-run.
+* Properties File: this allows uploading a properties file which can control how EAD fields map to portal internal database fields. **This should only be used for compatibility with legacy data.**
 * Log message: a log message to be associated with the ingest operation.